PHP Introduction: What is PHP, Features, Syntax, and Benefits Explained (2025)

 • Scalability and Flexibility: Discuss Its ability to handle high traffic and scale efficiently, making it suitable for both small projects and large enterprise-level applications.

 • It is well-supported.
-There is a large community of PHP developers who are constantly creating new tools and resources.
+There is a large community of developers who are constantly creating new tools and resources.
 This makes it easy to get help when you need it.

 Advantages and Disadvantages